-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 1 Easy Learning Objective: 02-04 Learn what a company must do to achieve operating excellence and to execute its strategy proficiently.
-Topic: Evaluating Performance
+Learning Objective: 02-04 Learn what a company must do to achieve operating excellence and to execute its strategy proficiently.

+Topic: Stage 5: Evaluating Performance and Initiating Corrective Adjustments

-- 43. Proficient strategy execution - A. is always the product of much organizational learning. - B. is achieved unevenly, coming quickly in some areas and more slowly in others. - C. entails vigilantly searching for ways to improve performance. - D. is an ongoing process, not an every-now-and-then task. - E. All of these.
+43. Proficient strategy execution

+A. is always the product of much organizational learning.

+B. is achieved unevenly, coming quickly in some areas and more slowly in others.

+C. entails vigilantly searching for ways to improve performance.

+D. is an ongoing process, not an every-now-and-then task.

+E. All of these choices are correct.

+Good strategy execution entails that managers pay careful attention to how key internal business processes are performed and see to it that employees' efforts are directed toward the accomplishment of desired operational outcomes.
+The task of implementing and executing the strategy also necessitates an ongoing analysis of the efficiency and effectiveness of a company's internal activities and a managerial awareness of new developments that might improve business processes.

-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 1 Easy Learning Objective: 02-04 Learn what a company must do to achieve operating excellence and to execute its strategy proficiently.
-Topic: Evaluating Performance
+Learning Objective: 02-04 Learn what a company must do to achieve operating excellence and to execute its strategy proficiently.